akashAD98/vectordb-recipes/examples/Trip_planner_swarm_style_agent/README.md

-# 🌍 Swarm Style Travel Planner
+# 🌍 Swarm Style Trip Planner Agent

 A sophisticated travel planning assistant powered by multi-agent collaboration and vector search capabilities.
 This project demonstrates the power of specialized AI agents working together to provide comprehensive travel planning assistance.